CH$_3$OH and HCN in Interstellar Comet 3I/ATLAS Mapped with the ALMA Atacama Compact Array: Distinct Outgassing Behaviors and a Remarkably High CH$_3$OH/HCN Production Rate Ratio: Observing Log, Calibration, and Imaging

 Table~\ref{tab:obslog} summarizes observing circumstances for the ACA observations of 3I/ATLAS.
 Observations on August 28, September 18 and 22, and October 1 used four 1875 MHz wide spectral windows with a frequency resolution of 488 kHz.
 These executions simultaneously sampled multiple transitions of the CH$_3$OH ($J_K=7_K-6_K$) ladder along with the ($J_K=1_1-0_0 A^+$) and ($J_K=4_0-3_{-1} E$) transitions (Table~\ref{tab:lines}), thereby enabling a test of the coma kinetic temperature.
 Observations on September 12 and 15 targeted the HCN (\Ju{}=4--3) transition, and additional observations on September 18 measured the CH$_3$OH ($J_K=1_1-0_0 A^+$) transition, each using one 244 MHz wide spectral window with a spectral resolution of 122 kHz.
 A channel averaging factor ($N$) of 2 was applied to the HCN spectra at the correlator (resulting in a spectral resolution of 0.13 \kms{}), whereas a channel averaging factor $N=1$ was used for CH$_3$OH \citep[resulting in a spectral resolution of 0.21 \kms{} for the high resolution spectra and 0.87 \kms{} for the low resolution spectra.
 See Chapter 5 of the ALMA Technnical Handbook;][]{Cortes2024}.
 We tracked the comet position using JPL Horizons ephemerides (JPL \#25 for August 28 and \#26 for September dates).
 An observing log is shown in Table~\ref{tab:obslog}.

 The mean precipitable water vapor at zenith (zenith PWV) ranged from 0.56--1.35 mm.
 Quasar observations were used for bandpass and phase calibration for all epochs.
-Asteroid Vesta was used to calibrate the flux scale for the low spectral resolution CH$_3$OH observations, and quasars were used to calibrate the flux scale for all the high spectral resolution observations.
+Asteroid Vesta was used to calibrate the flux scale for the low spectral resolution CH$_3$OH observations.
+Quasars (J1337-1257 for both executions of the CH$_3$OH setting and J1256-0547 for both executions of the HCN setting) were used to calibrate the flux scale for the high spectral resolution observations.
+We examined the ALMA Calibrator Catalog for both quasars and found no evidence for significant variability in their Band 7 (345 GHz) fluxes during measurements taken within several days of our observations.
+Furthermore, the same quasar was used for both executions of a given instrumental setting, minimizing uncertainties in the calibration from date to date.
 The spatial scale (the range in semi-minor and semi-major axes of the synthesized beam) was 2$\farcs$80 -- 5$\farcs$26.

-The data were flagged, calibrated, and imaged using standard routines in Common Astronomy Software Applications (CASA) package version 6.4.1 \citep{McMullin2007}.
+The data were flagged, calibrated, and imaged using standard routines in Common Astronomy Software Applications (CASA) package version 6.4.1 \citep{CASA2022}.
 We deconvolved the point-spread function with the Högbom algorithm, using natural visibility weighting, a 10$\arcsec$ diameter mask centered on the peak continuum position, and a flux threshold of twice the rms noise.
-The deconvolved images were then convolved with the synthesized beam and corrected for the (Gaussian) response of the ALMA primary beam.
+The deconvolved images were then convolved with the synthesized beam and corrected for the (Gaussian) response of the ACA primary beam (FWHM $29\farcs3$ at 338 GHz and $27\farcs9$ at 354 GHz, respectively).
 We transformed the images from astrometric coordinates to projected cometocentric distances, with the location of the peak gas flux chosen as the origin, which was in good agreement with the comet's predicted ephemeris position ($<0\farcs75$ offset between the peak position and the array pointing phasecenter).